enthdegree/120-film-on-a-plustek8100/README.md

 # 120 Scanning on a Plustek 8100

 > In the Winter of 2021 I devised a method for scanning 120 film on a Plustek 8100.
 Although the method has severe shortcomings it got some recognition and I still occasionally receive emails about it.
+> This is an extremely proof-of-concept type effort and it is nowhere near developed enough for general use.
+> The amount of technical understanding and patience required to perform this process is extreme and you could break your scanner in the process.
+> If you don't understand any of the steps here you probably should not attempt this.
-A few months ago I posted some words on the topic [on the orange site](https://news.ycombinator.com/item?id=42308234#42311993).
+> As an alternative, a few months ago I posted some words on the topic [on the orange site](https://news.ycombinator.com/item?id=42308234#42311993).
 Others in the thread seem to have found more successful approaches.
+>
-Nonetheless, in case anyone wants to continue the Plustek 8100 work I have re-published it here on Github.
+> Nonetheless, in case anyone wants to continue the Plustek 8100 work I have re-published it here on Github.
 If this is you, maybe the first step is to erase this dreary note!
 Good luck! :)

 - *Christian Chapman, 1/24/2025*